Adnan082/Missile_System/README.md

 > **Can a neural network learn to guide a missile better than a formula — just by practicing?**

-The answer, after 5.5 million training steps, is **yes — 87% hit rate against a target executing real F-16 combat maneuvers.**
+The answer, after 5.5 million training steps, is **yes — 87% hit rate against a target executing real maneuvers.**

 ---